Morning Voice

 In this other article here, I discuss what happens to the voice in each decade.

-The short version is, we go through puberty in our teens and that’s when we gain the beginning of our adult voice.
-At around 30, the larynx starts to ossify (turn to bone).
-This means the larynx becomes a much more rigid structure for the vocal folds and other musculature to operate on.
-This process continues slowly until around 50-60 years of age.
+The short version is: we go through puberty in our teens, and that’s when we gain the beginning of our adult voice.
+At around 30, the larynx starts to ossify (turn to bone), becoming a much more rigid structure for the vocal folds and other musculature.
+This process continues slowly until around 50–60 years of age.

 The larynx also progressively drops year by year, and the vocal folds become gradually thicker as we age too.

-All of these changes add up to increasing amounts of depth and lower frequency richness being made available to the voice.
-We’re not losing top-end or higher frequencies, we’re accessing more bottom – it’s a fuller range sound.
-This is a non-negotiable for the fully-fledged sound you hear in great classical music and opera.
-This is a DESIREABLE trait for great singing… but…
+All of these changes add up to increasing amounts of depth and lower-frequency richness in the voice.
+We’re not losing top-end; we’re accessing more bottom-end—a fuller, richer sound.
+This is essential for the fully-fledged sound in classical music and opera.
+It is a desirable trait for great singing… but…

 Point 2: The voice is a moving target

-The glacial changes that occur as the voice matures are just that: glacial changes.
-These changes happen so slowly that one must learn to keep pace with them as the changes arrive, while simultaneously being aware that tomorrow it’s going to progress a little further.
+The glacial changes that occur as the voice matures are exactly that: glacial.
+They happen so slowly that one must constantly adapt and keep pace with them.

-The error most people make is thinking that their voice is static.
-They try to operate their voice like they were 20/30, or some other younger version of themselves… then seem surprised why it doesn’t seem to handle like it used to.
+The mistake most people make is assuming their voice is static.
+They try to operate their voice like they were 20/30, then feel surprised when it no longer behaves the same way.

 Point 3: Range and tone are a by-product of function, not youth

-As I’ve discussed in many articles (like this one here), range is a by-product of good vocal function.
-To sing low notes the vocal folds (housed inside the larynx) contract and thicken; to sing high notes they stretch and thin.
-There are a myriad of other factors that go into this.
+As I’ve discussed in many articles (like this one), range is a by-product of good vocal function.
+To sing low notes, the vocal folds contract and thicken; to sing high notes, they stretch and thin.

-Why?
-Because they would have been relying on youthful vigour rather than technical ability to access those notes, hitting their instrument far harder than is necessary to force a higher note, rather than technically accessing those higher notes with ease.
+Because they were relying on youthful vigour rather than technique — forcing their instrument rather than accessing notes with ease.

 Conclusion: What about my voice?